 You can override or supply missing configuration variables in the command line.
 This is especially useful for security reasons.
 One security issue with the cloud storage service integration is that other Super Users can peek at Akeeba Backup's configuration and read the username, password or API keys used to access the cloud storage service.
-You can, however, leave these fields blank in the configuration and supply their values in the command line.
+You can, however, leave these fields blank in the configuration and supply their values in the command

 Overriding a configuration variable requires knowing its key name.
-The key names are represented in dot-format, i.e. engine.postproc.s3.accesskey for Amazon S3's access key.
-Determining the key name is quite easy, as they are stored in INI files throughout the component's back-end.
-The first location you should look at is administrator/components/com_akeeba/engine/core, where you will find four INI files with general settings.
-Inside the administrator/components/com_akeeba/engine subdirectories you will find one INI file per engine.
+The key names are represented in dotformat, i.e. engine.postproc.s3.accesskey for Amazon S3's access key.
+Determining the key name is quite easy, as they are stored in JSON files throughout the component's back-end.
+The first location you should look at is administrator/components/com_akeebabackup/engine/core, where you will find four JSON files with general settings.
+Inside the administrator/components/com_akeebabackup/ engine subdirectories you will find one JSON file per engine.